Umer-Islam/theOdinProject/README.md

 # theOdinProject
-all the exercises from TheOdinProject foundations module are included.
+all the projects from TheOdinProject foundations module are pushed here.